 However, only go for these alternatives when you can’t avoid waste production.
 Ideally, you should reduce the consumption of things you don’t need and replace single-use items with reusable options.
 Below you will learn more about these principles of zero waste!

-You might be wondering, “is zero waste possible?”
+“is zero waste to landfill possible?”

 Let’s be honest, even though the goal of zero waste is to send absolutely nothing to landfills, eliminating 100% of your trash is an impossible task.
 So, don’t get too overwhelmed with this.
 You just have to focus on reducing your waste as much as you can and getting closer to zero every day!

-Easy Principles of Zero Waste
+Easy Principles of Zero Waste to Landfill

 Take a look at your garbage and rethink what’s there.
 You will find that some products could have been avoided, others could have been composted, replaced, repaired, recycled, or other.
 All these alternatives are better than sending trash to landfills because it remains useful instead of wasted.